 Fig 2.
 Early treatment with low dose of gliptins reduced ipsilateral rotation and protected against the loss of dopaminergic innervation in striatum as well as substantia nigra pars compacta of hemiparkinsonian rats.
 PF‐00734,200 (10 mg/kg daily), sitagliptin (10 mg/kg daily), or vehicle was administered orally via diet admixture (in 16.2 g chow) daily, starting from 7 days before unilateral 6‐OHDA lesioning (green line within (A and D)).
 Daily drug/vehicle dosing was continued and methampphetamine-mediated rotation was quantified at 20 and 30 days post-lesion.
-Animals were euthanized, thereafter, and TH immunoactivity examined in striatum and SNc.
+Animals were euthanized, thereafter, and TH immunoactivity examined in striatum and SNc (all values are means SEM).

 Striatum: (A) Time line of early treatment protocol.
 (B) Representative photomicrographs from three separate animals per group (i.e. oral PF‐00734,200 (PF), sitagliptin (Sita), vehicle (Veh).
 (C) TH immunoreactivity was averaged from three coronal sections at the level with visible anterior commissure from each animal.
 TH levels in the lesioned side striatum were normalized to the corresponding non‐lesioned side striatum on the same brain slide.
 Whereas the TH level in animals receiving vehicle was almost completely abolished, early treatment with sitagliptin or PF‐00734,200 significantly preserved TH immunoactivity in the lesioned striatum (*p<0.05, one way ANOVA on Rank + Dunn’s test).
 (D) Rotation was induced by administration of 2.5 mg/kg methamphetamine at days 20 and 30 after lesioning.
 PF‐00734,200 significantly reduced rotation (*p=0.006), and a smaller but significant difference was found between sitagliptin and vehicle groups (*p=0.050).

-Substantia nigra: (E) TH activity was almost completely abolished after unilaterally 6‐OHDA lesioning, as evident in the vehicle (Veh) group.
+Substantia nigra: (E) TH activity was almost completely abolished after unilaterally 6‐OHDA lesioning, as evident in the vehicle (Veh) group (Scale bar = 1mm for E).
 Oral administration PF or Sita (both 10 mg/kg daily) antagonized 6‐OHDA-mediated loss of TH activity (F).
 The labels within (F), i.e., A1,A2,B1,B2,D1,D2,E1 and E2, in each high magnification panel - correspond to the blocks in (E).
 As evident in (F), oral treatment with PF or Sita partially ameliorated 6‐OHDA induced loss of TH cells and fibers in SNc (within (F), PF: D1, D2 and Sita E1 and E2).
 Calibration bar = 200 µm.
 (G and H) TH immunoreactivity was quantified on 7 sections from each animal.
 The distance between sections was 240 µm.
 (G) In the lesioned side SNc, treatment with Sita or PF significantly increased TH activity (#p<0.001, compared to Veh control).
-(H) In the non‐lesioned side SNc, PF or Sita did not alter the TH immunoreactivity.
-Scale bar = 1mm for A or 200 m for B. (Veh n=10; PF n=9; Sita n=8).
+(H) In the non‐lesioned side SNc, PF or Sita did not alter the TH immunoreactivity (Veh n=10; PF n=9; Sita n=8).

 Early treatment with gliptins reduced dopaminergic degeneration in the lesioned substantia nigra